 Animals in Nyungwe forest national park

-Nyungwe forest is home to 75 different species of mammals with most of these being small and or nocturnal making it difficult for sighting except the primates.
+Nyungwe forest is home to 75 different species of mammals with most of these being small and or nocturnal making it difficult for sighting.
 Chimpanzees are the main attraction in nyungwe forest with chimp trekking happening daily early morning.
 The forest is home to troops of 300 colobus monkeys or more roaming in the trees, giving visitors to the forest another engaging activity.

 Nyungwe forest’s 13 recorded primate species